mmazemoon/feathernote/README.md

 [Details][phase-two]

-### Phase 3: Editing and Displaying Notes (~2 days)
+### Phase 3: Editing and Organizing Notes (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to use third-party libraries to add design bfunctionality to the `NoteForm` and `NoteShow` views in this phase.
+First I'll need to add a Markdown editor to the `NoteForm`, and make sure that the Markdown is properly escaped and formatted in the `NoteShow` view.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Searching for Notes (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll need to add `search` routes to both the Notes and Notebooks controllers.
+On the Backbone side, there will be a `SearchResults` composite view which has `NotesIndex` and `NotebookIndex` subviews.
+These views will use plain old `notes` and `notebook` dcollections, but they will fetch from the new `search` routes.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

-[Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Authenticate email addresses and account activation upon sign-up
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Add jQuery UI drag/drop functionality
-- [ ] Reblogging
+- [ ] Allow rich text editing of notes
 - [ ] Multiple sessions/session management
-- [ ] User avatars
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md